 - Gary Paulsen uses incredible detail.
 Students learn how to survive in the wilderness by Paulsen’s almost step-by-step descriptions.
 Students can explain how to construct a bow and arrow, build a fire, or even make a fishing spear after reading Hatchet.
 I once read a newspaper article about a teen who was lost in the woods for several days.
 He was able to use what he learned in the book Hatchet to help him survive.
 How incredible is that!

-- Details of Brian’s life and his back story ensure understanding of Brian’s motives and emotions.
+- Details of Brian’s life and his back story ensure an understanding of Brian’s motives and emotions.

 - Vivid imagery paints a picture of each scene in the reader’s mind.

 Do you want to give Hatchet a try?
-Below are some activities including free printable to enhance your Hatchet novel study.
+Below are some activities including a free printable to enhance your Hatchet novel study.